10 Best Ramen in Shinjuku

 Closed: Saturday and Sunday

-Ramen Tatsunoya (ラーメン 龍の家) serves authentic Tonkotsu ramen from Kurume Ciry, Fukuoka.
-Kurume City is known as the birth place of the classic Tonkotsu ramen with creamy pork broth and thin noodles and it’s one of the most competitive ramen cities in Japan.
-Their branches are mainly located in Kyushu region and only two of them are in Tokyo.
+Ramen Tatsunoya (ラーメン 龍の家) serves authentic Tonkotsu ramen from Kurume City, Fukuoka.
+Kurume City is known as the birthplace of the classic Tonkotsu ramen with creamy pork broth and thin noodles, and one of the most competitive ramen cities in Japan.
+Their branches are mainly located in the Kyushu region and only two of them are in Tokyo.

-Tatsunoya keeps the traditional taste of Kurume style Tonkotsu ramen, serving two types of Tonkotsu ramen: Koku (rich) and Jun (light), both are served with original thin straight noodle, creamy and flavourful 100% pork broth soup and a few slices of tender pork belly.
-If you are fan of classic Fukuoka style Tonkotsu ramen such as ICHIRAN and IPPUDO, Tatsunoya’s ramen is definitely a must-try.
-Only at their Tokyo branches, Tsukemen (dipping noodle) is available on the menu.
+Tatsunoya keeps the traditional taste of Kurume style Tonkotsu ramen, serving two types of Tonkotsu ramen: Koku (rich) and Jun (light), both are served with original thin straight noodles, creamy and flavourful 100% pork broth soup, and a few slices of tender pork belly.
+If you are a fan of classic Fukuoka-style Tonkotsu ramen, such as ICHIRAN and IPPUDO, Tatsunoya’s ramen is definitely a must-try.
+Only at their Tokyo branches, Tsukemen (dipping noodles) are available on the menu.

 Map: https://goo.gl/maps/XGv57o3mtwxjmeSa6